Remote & Async Work 11 min

 Seating

-Those with zero budget can still make their current chairs work, although a good chair remains one of the best investments any remote worker can make.
+Those with zero budget can still make their current chairs work, although a good office chair remains one of the best investments any remote worker can make.
 Use a small pillow to create some lumbar support.
 A rolled-up towel can substitute in a pinch.

 Regardless of how you sit, remember to stand up and stretch regularly.
 Sitting down too long, no matter how comfortable the chair, can lead to significant health problems.